jayroh/joeloliveira.com/_posts/2022-06-18-porting-the-blog-to-tailwindcss.md

 browser.
 The [Tailwind docs workflow](https://www.packal.org/workflow/tailwind-docs-workflow-alfred) for Alfred also came in handy for all of the documentation reference.

-Final thought part 1: while doing this bit of work I took the opportunity to check the blog's performance via [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) and made some further changes to improve its score.
+Final thought part 1: while doing this bit of work I took the opportunity to examine the blog's performance via [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) and made some further changes to improve its score.
 I'll add some details related to that in a follow-up post.